| Recipe Ingredients: |

 Cream of Tartar

-Cream of tartar is a neccessity in any kitchen.
+Cream of tartar is a necessity in any kitchen.
 It is used primarily to give more volume to foods such as beaten eggs.
 Use a small amount to provide a creamier texture in baked good as well.

 Sea Salt

-Fine grain sea salt is obtained by the evaporation of seawater.
-It is the perfect substitute for plain table salt.
-Packed with minerals, this fine grain sea salt is known for its better taste and texture than table salt.
+Fine grain sea salt is obtained by the evaporation of sea water.
+Known for its great taste and texture, it is the perfect substitute for plain table salt.

 |